sveltia/sveltia-cms/README.md

 ### Better content editing

-- Required fields, not optional fields, are clearly marked for efficient data entry.
+- Required fields, not optional fields, are marked for efficient data entry.
 - You can revert changes to all fields or a specific field.
 - If you revert changes and there are no unsaved changes, the Save button is disabled as expected[^118].
 - You can hide the preview of a specific field with `preview: false`[^126].